Strategies for Student Success

 • Extra time for projects and assignments

-• Being provided teaching materials prior to the education session
+• Being provided teaching materials before the education session

 • Implementing the use of lecture recording devices